Corporate Law Practice

 In our New York corporate law practice, we counsel entrepreneurs and executives at all stages of corporate development, beginning with selecting the appropriate type of entity: C corporation, S corporation, limited liability company, partnership or limited partnership, and thereafter with shareholders agreements and operating agreements.
 We represent businesses in many industries in connection with all types of commercial contracts, such as license agreements, franchise agreements, non-competition agreements, confidentiality agreements, employment agreements, consulting agreements, distribution agreements, joint venture agreements, and merger, stock purchase and asset purchase agreements.

 Our corporate lawyers often act as outside general counsel for small-cap and mid-cap, public and private companies.
 For public companies, we handle all Securities and Exchange Commission (SEC) filings.
-During the last 35 years, our corporate lawyers have represented hundreds of private companies from their formation through their sale or Initial Public Offering (IPO).
+For nearly 50 years, our corporate lawyers have represented hundreds of private companies from their formation through their sale or Initial Public Offering (IPO).
 We also have extensive experience in reverse merger and Alternative Public Offering (APO) strategies as a vehicle for a private company to become public.
 Our corporate lawyers represent underwriters, investment banks, placement agents, venture capitalists, private equity, and pools of investors in all types of corporate financings.

 Our mergers and acquisitions practice includes the purchase and sale of private and public companies, going private transactions, reverse mergers, and other combinations.
 DHC advises on corporate governance and securities regulation and compliance.
 The corporate lawyers of our New York law firm are experienced in all aspects of federal and state securities regulation, as well as NYSE, NYSE MKT, NASDAQ, and OTC listing and maintenance standards.
 We counsel clients on securities compliance issues and meeting the increasing demand for disclosure and stricter corporate governance.
 We advise both public companies and those who are “going public” in SEC registrations, periodic and annual SEC filing requirements, stockholder meetings and proxy statements, disclosures and executive compensation.